akurniko/sowmud-web/README.md

 # Running Locally

 Make sure you have Clojure installed.
-Also, install the [Heroku Toolbelt](https://toolbelt.heroku.com/).
 And Leiningen (or Clojure CLI tools).

 ```sh